mohitmv/webio/README.md

 Web interfaces which don't require pixel-perfect graphics like: admin panels, internal dashboard, server monitoring page, application's intenal control, jenkins website, etc.. can be built on webio.

- , all of these websites can be built by adding a few more lines of code to the backend itself.

 webio offers a simple set of web elements to be included in your backend code ( C++ , Python or Java), which internally build a fully functional web interface as desired.
-Once webio is integrated in program, it does everything to support backend API handling, as well as auto-generate the front-end of desired web-interface. webio is extremely easy to use, with very simple 3-pager user manual.
+Once webio is integrated in program, it does everything to support backend API handling, as well as auto-generate the front-end of desired web-interface. webio is extremely easy to use, having a 3-pager user manual.